What are project management skills?

 Even if you don’t know what kind of problems might crop up, you can still implement backup plans so that you and your team can press on regardless.

-If a designer cannot meet a deadline, it’s your responsibility to tell the client.
+Project managers often act as the go-between for everyone involved in a project — from clients to writers and designers.
+If a designer can’t meet a deadline, it’s your responsibility to tell the client.
 If the client requests something outside of the scope of the project, you must let them know it’s impossible or requires a budget increase.

 Every project has a specified budget that you’re responsible for managing.
 This requires careful analysis of expected costs and regular check-ins to ensure you’re on track to stay within budget.

-As a project manager, you’ll also need to recognize when the scope is unrealistic within the given budget.
+As a project manager, you’ll also need to recognize when the scope of a project is unrealistic within the given budget.
 In this case, you must analyze the project needs to determine how to save on costs — which could mean finding a new vendor with lower rates or cutting out a non-essential part of the process.

 Analyzing data to increase productivity and improve your team’s work is one of the top skills for project managers.

 Kanban breaks down a project’s tasks into three main categories.
 There are many ways to name these categories, but they basically classify tasks as “to do,” “doing,” and “done.”

 Knowing your way around a computer is a key project management skill, since you’ll need to communicate and collaborate efficiently via email, messenger apps, and more.

 Efficiency is key in successful project management.
 Performance tracking can reveal gaps in the workflow that prevent optimal productivity.

 Understanding the life cycle is vital for creating flow within the project.
-Many software applications can digitize your custom project life cycle, so hiring managers will be on the lookout to see if you are versed in any of these programs.
+Many software applications, such as Hubstaff or Wrike, can digitize your custom project life cycle and hiring managers will be on the lookout to see if you are versed in any of these programs.